angrybacon/doomsday-wiki/markdown/articles/2022/01/22/zero-respect.md

 - **Take out**: 1 Duress, 1 Thoughtseize, 1 Street Wraith
 - **Bring in**: 2 Flusterstorm, 1 Thassa's Oracle

-Like _Blue Soup_ but harder thanks to :card[Ragavan, Nimbler Pilferer] and :card[Expressive Iteration].
+Like _Blue Soup_ but harder thanks to :card[Ragavan, Nimble Pilferer] and :card[Expressive Iteration].
 Often these might as well all be Delver decks just with :card[Meddling Mage] to annoy us.
 You can very well justify bringing in :card[Massacre] or :card[CoV] in these matchups.
 Again deck variance in the